 - belong to an underrepresented racial or ethnic group as defined by the National Science Foundation (NSF).
 The NSF considers Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders to be underrepresented in biomedical research relative to the noninstitutionalized resident population of the United States.

-- be within 10 years of their last professional degree,
+- be within 10 years of their last professional degree/terminal degree,

 - have demonstrated a commitment to a research career as well as academic promise, which will be evaluated based on the candidate’s CV, project and the support demonstrated in the supervisor/department head letter,